 Code of Conduct

-This code of conduct is adopted for Petroleum Geo-Services ASA and all of its subsidiaries and affiliated companies.
+This code of conduct is adopted for PGS ASA and all of its subsidiaries and affiliated companies.
 It reflects our responsibility to our shareholders, customers and employees and our commitment to conduct our business with the utmost integrity.

 PGS has built a value set that provides the foundation for all our goals, policies and actions.
 These offer clear guidelines on how we expect everyone at PGS to interact with their colleagues, suppliers, customers and the people we encounter in our day-to-day work.